 - "An Overview and an Example" gives a brief, broad look at the steps required to perform texture mapping.
-It also presents a relatively simple example of texture mapping. - "Specifying the Texture" explains how to specify one-, two-, or three-dimensional textures.
+It also presents a relatively simple example of texture mapping. - "Specifying the Texture" explains how to specify one-, two-, or threedimensional textures.
 It also discusses how to use a texture's borders, how to supply a series of related textures of different sizes, and how to control the filtering methods used to determine how an applied texture is mapped to screen coordinates. - "Filtering" details how textures are either magnified or minified as they are applied to the pixels of polygons.
 Minification using special mipmap textures is also explained. - "Texture Objects" describes how to put texture images into objects so that you can control several textures at one time.
 With texture objects, you may be able to create a working set of high-performance textures, which are said to be resident.
 You may also prioritize texture objects to increase or decrease the likelihood that a texture object is resident. - "Texture Functions" discusses the methods used for painting a texture onto a surface.
 You can choose to have the texture color values replace those that would be used if texturing were not in effect, or you can have the final color be a combination of the two. - "Assigning Texture Coordinates" describes how to compute and assign appropriate texture coordinates to the vertices of an object.
-It also explains how to control the behavior of coordinates that lie outside the default range-that is, how to repeat or clamp textures across a surface. - "Automatic Texture-Coordinate Generation" shows how to have OpenGL automatically generate texture coordinates so that you can achieve such effects as contour and environment maps.
+It also explains how to control the behavior of coordinates that lie outside the default range-that is, how to repeat or clamp textures across a surface. - "Automatic Texture-Coordinate Generation" shows how to have OpenGL automatically generate texture coordinates so that you can achieve such effects as contour and environment maps. - "Multitexturing" details how textures may be applied in a serial pipeline of successive texturing operations.

-- "Multitexturing" details how textures may be applied in a serial pipeline of successive texturing operations. - "Texture Combiner Functions" explains how you can control mathematical operations (multiplication, addition, subtraction, interpolation, and even dot products) on the RGB and alpha values of textures, constant colors, and incoming fragments.
-Combiner functions expose flexible, programmable fragment processing. - "Applying Secondary Color after Texturing" shows how secondary colors are applied to fragments after texturing. - "The Texture Matrix Stack" explains how to manipulate the texture matrix stack and use the q texture coordinate.
+- "Texture Combiner Functions" explains how you can control mathematical operations (multiplication, addition, subtraction, interpolation, and even dot products) on the RGB and alpha values of textures, constant colors, and incoming fragments.
+Combiner functions expose flexible, programmable fragment processing. - "Applying Secondary Color after Texturing" shows how secondary colors are applied to fragments after texturing. - "Point Sprites" discusses how textures can be applied to large points to improve their visual quality. - "The Texture Matrix Stack" explains how to manipulate the texture matrix stack and use the q texture coordinate. - "Depth Textures" describes the process for using the values stored in the depth buffer as a texture for use in determining shadowing for a scene.